 Even though Shannon is a vegetarian, she frequently gets asked about where to find the best poke whenever her friends visit her on the island.
 After polling locals from all over, the general consensus is overwhelmingly… Foodland.

-While we were in Kauai the week before, Nick and I made it our mission to find the best poke.
-We ate at all of the best reviewed markets and stores on the island, and each one was delicious in it’s own right.
+While we were in Kauai the week before, Nick and I made it our mission to locate the best poke.
+We ate at all of the best reviewed markets and stores on the island, and each one was delicious.

 However after trying Foodland’s poke (we ordered the secret spicy ahi), we agreed that it was by far the best we had during our whole trip to Hawaii.